troychaplin/wp-monorepo-manager/README.md

 ### Automatic Backup

-- Existing configuration files are automatically backed up to `.wp-monorepo-backups/[timestamp]/`
+- Existing configuration files are automatically backed up to `.wp-dependency-backups/[timestamp]/`
 - Backups are created before any files are modified
 - You can restore files manually if needed

 ### Setup Options

-- `wp-monorepo setup` - Standard setup with backup and confirmation
+- `wp-dependency setup` - Standard setup with backup and confirmation
-- `wp-monorepo setup --dry-run` - Preview changes without modifying files
+- `wp-dependency setup --dry-run` - Preview changes without modifying files
-- `wp-monorepo setup --safe` - Only create files that don't exist
+- `wp-dependency setup --safe` - Only create files that don't exist

 ### File Conflict Resolution